-The Crusader Yearbook won 2nd place at the NSAA State Journalism Championships for theme development for their 2020 yearbook.
+The Crusader Yearbook won 4th place Best in Show at the National Journalism Conference for the 2022 yearbook.

 DIGITAL JOURNALISM

 Digital Journalism focuses on a variety of media platforms for the 21st century, placing emphasis on the laws and ethics of both online and video journalism which include the development of skills in online newspaper and web design, podcasts, news broadcasting and social media.
 Students will understand digital citizenship is in addition to acquiring skills that help to prepare them for advanced journalism courses.